merces/bashacks/doc/source/install.rst

 .. sidebar:: GIT

-    We recommend the version available on ``sourceforge``, however, if you want to use the development version skip the session    that describe the steps of the GIT
+    We recommend the version available on ``MASTER REPOSITORY ON THE GITHUB``, however, if you want to use the development version skip the session    that describe the steps of the GIT

-Download the final version, download on the ``SourceForge``. `Download Bashacks`_
+Download the final version, download on the ``GITHUB``. `Download Bashacks`_

 GIT